AlexRoman938/quotes_srapy/README.md

 It's a web scraping framework.
 And Scrapy is written in python.

 You can use xpath here...
 XPATH is a programming language to select nodos from XML document.

-For more information here -> https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjTman0wID2AhXoHrkGHV3GAtMQmhN6BAgpEAI&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FXPath&usg=AOvVaw0DWCMancexeClsn2L9Kgf5
+For more information about XPATH here -> https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjTman0wID2AhXoHrkGHV3GAtMQmhN6BAgpEAI&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FXPath&usg=AOvVaw0DWCMancexeClsn2L9Kgf5

 <h2> What website will we scrape? </h2>